hk-23/light_rail_patronage/README.md

 ```sh
 $ jupyter notebook
 ```
 Once these run withour any errors then a browser will pop up with all the files in the repository.
-Click the "light_rail_forecast.ipnb" file to view and run the file.
+Click the "light_rail_forecast.ipynb" file to view and run the file.

 # Activity 2